Akron-Summit County Public Library: History

-About Main Library
+Main Library

 Main Library is located at 60 South High Street, Akron, Ohio, 44326.
-It has several Special Divisions: Business, Government & Science (Science includes Science & Technology and Magazines & Newspapers); a 12000 sqft Children's Library; Culture & AV (Culture includes History & Humanities); Mobile Services; Special Collections (which includes Akron History, Summit County History, Ohio History & Genealogy, along with the microfilm machines); TechZone@Main; and Teen.
+It has seven Special Divisions: Business, Government & Science (includes History and magazines and newspapers); a 12000 sqft Children's Library; Culture & AV (includes Humanities; fine arts and music; and fiction); Mobile Services; Special Collections (includes Akron History, Summit County History, Ohio History & Genealogy, along with the microfilm machines); TechZone@Main (a makerspace); and Teen.
 The Main Library is a selective federal depository library.

-Main Library also has 134 public access computers; black and white and color photocopiers/printers; laminating machines; scanners; fax machines and self–checkout kiosks (coming sometime in the near future); a 425-seat auditorium (located on the High Street level); a used bookstore (The Library Shop at Main) which is located on the second floor of Main Library and is operated by Friends of Main Library; and a café, the Stray Dog Café which is located at the rear South Main Street entrance of Main Library on the first floor.
-An interior glass block walkway leads to a 600-space parking garage owned by the City of Akron.
+Main Library has a 425-seat auditorium (located on the High Street level), a used bookstore, and a café.
+An interior walkway leads to a 600-space parking garage owned by the City of Akron.
 Main Library also has an outdoor amphitheater and landscaped park outside of the library's rear South Main Street entrance.